gencau/code_refinement_llama/README.md

 The last two scripts are where most of the work is done.
 Select the best one based on your platform.

-*About the models*: They were downloaded through Ollama with the commands "ollama run llama2" and ollama run "codellama".
+*About the models*: They were downloaded through Ollama with the commands "ollama run llama2" and "ollama run codellama".
 By default, the 7B, instruct versions were downloaded.
 These are 4-bit quantized versions from HuggingFace.
 See model information here:
 - Llama 2: https://ollama.com/library/llama2
 - CodeLlama: https://ollama.com/library/codellama